Common Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Centralize Procurement: Establish a clear process for purchasing new SaaS tools to prevent unauthorized or unnecessary acquisitions.
+- Establish Procurement Policies: Create clear guidelines for purchasing new SaaS tools to prevent unnecessary acquisitions.

 2. Rising Costs and Budget Overruns